Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 A 0.20 split means it took 0.20 seconds from your first shot to the second one.

-If your range doesn't allow drawing from a holster,
+What if your range doesn't allow drawing from a holster?

-start each rep by picking up the pistol,
+Start each rep by picking up the pistol and bringing it to Step 2 (ready).

 Cut the Par Time by 0.50 when doing this.